Owen Miller Player Props: Brewers vs. Diamondbacks

 Owen Miller At The Plate

-- In 29.1% of his games this season, Miller has notched at least one RBI.
-In three of those games (5.5%) he recorded two or more RBI.
+- In 32.1% of his games this year, he has scored at least once.
+And he's had four games with multiple runs (7.1%).

-- He has scored in 18 of 55 games this year, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.